GST Registration for Society - Process, Fees, and Documents

-A society is a non-profit organization constituted by individuals coming together for a specific cause, like the distribution of education, culture, sports, religion, or social welfare.
+A society is a non-profit organization for a specific cause, like the distribution of education, culture, sports, religion, or social welfare.
 Although societies are not established to earn profit, they can still be under the GST routine if they conduct certain activities that are taxable.

 According to Indian GST rules, a society has to register for GST if its annual revenue is above ₹20 lakh (or ₹10 lakh in special categories of states).
 It also has to register if it renders services such as training, consultancy, event management, or grants tied to given deliverables.
 Even if the revenue falls below the threshold, a society may register voluntarily to collect advantages such as input tax credit, legal compliance, and enhanced responsibility.